Alexander Hood, 1st Viscount Bridport: French Revolutionary Wars

 Henceforth Hood was practically in independent command.
-On 23 June 1795, with his flag in Royal George, he fought the inconclusive Battle of Groix against the French under Rear Admiral Louis Thomas Villaret de Joyeuse off the Île de Groix and captured three ships.
+On 23 June 1795, with his flag in Royal George, he fought the Battle of Groix against a French fleet under Louis Thomas Villaret de Joyeuse off the Île de Groix and captured three ships.
 He was much criticized in the navy for his failure to win a more decisive victory.
 However the British public considered the battle a great victory and his peerage was made English and he was promoted to Vice-Admiral of Great Britain.